-We at the RPA will help facilitate this process by getting you in touch with the correct people at DEC, and by providing information.
-If you are interested in selling the development rights on your forest land in the RPFLA please contact us at firstname.lastname@example.org.
-Please give your contact information and a brief description of your land including its size, location and any factors that may be relevant.
+RPA will help facilitate this process by getting you in touch with the correct people at DEC, and by providing information.
+If you are interested in selling the development rights on your forest land in the RPFLA please contact us with a brief description of your land including size, location, and any relevant factors.

 No restrictions on what non-participants can do with their land

 Private landowners retain ownership of their forests

 An emphasis on working forests with forest management or stewardship plans

 Supports a local forest economy that is sustainable into the future

 An emphasis on public access (for hiking, hunting, snowmobiling, etc.)

 The Forest Legacy Program is a program of the United States Forest Service (part of the U.S. Department of Agriculture) that seeks to conserve “working forests that protect water quality, provide habitat, forest products, opportunities for recreation and other public benefits."
 While Forest Legacy utilizes federal funds, it is administered at the state level by the New York State Department of Environmental Conservation.
 Forest Legacy funds can be used by the State to purchase conservation easements or land.
 The Forest Legacy Program is unique in that it seeks to ensure that lands remain under active timber management producing forest products for the region's forest products industry.
 Public access for traditional recreation uses is a positive for all Legacy projects in New York.